 Sages and philosophers from various world traditions have counseled “Everything in moderation,” and, stated another way, “Nothing in excess.”
 These aphorisms apply to caffeine, too, because too much of this otherwise beneficial chemical can cause insomnia, nervousness, muscle tremors and stomach upset.

-Take the news about excess caffeine in moderation, though, because with the correct amount it can alleviate fatigue and make a healthy adult feel more awake, focused and concentrated.
-And it has other benefits, including enhancing the effectiveness of pain relievers, reducing inflammation and alleviating migraines and other types of headaches.
+In the correct amount, caffeine can alleviate fatigue and make a healthy adult feel more awake, focused, and concentrated.
+And it has other benefits, including enhancing the effectiveness of pain relievers, reducing inflammation, and alleviating migraines and other types of headaches.